brainbreaker/clearData-WebExtension-Demo/README.md

 ## What it does

-This add-on adds several items to the browser's context menu:
+This add-on adds several items to the browser's context menu, items is shown in all contexts:

-* one shown when there is a selection in the page, that logs the selected text to the browser console when clicked.
-* one shown in all contexts, that is removed when clicked.
-* two "radio" items that are shown in all contexts.
-These items are grouped using a separator item on each side.
-One radio item adds a blue border to the page, the other adds a green border.
+* Clicking on 'Last Hour' clears browsing history from past hour.
+* Clicking on 'Last Day' clears browsing history from past day.
+* Clicking on 'Last Week' clears browsing history from past week.
+* Clicking on 'Forever' clears your browsing history since the Earth came into existence :P.
+* There is one checkbox item, separated by using 'separator item', which you can select where your want to clear your downloads data or not.
+  If checked, it will clear your history as well as downloads data for any selection you make.

 Note that these buttons only work on normal web pages, not special pages like about:debugging.
-* one "checkbox" item, shown in all contexts, whose title is updated when the item is clicked.

 ## What it shows

 * How to create various types of context menu item:
   * normal
-  * radio
   * separator
   * checkbox
 * How to use contexts to control when an item appears.
 * How to update an item's properties.
-* How to remove an item.
+* How to clear browsing data of user on click